mszygenda/szygiMail/README.md

 It's an expressjs application which offers simple rest interface to pull latest emails from ISG stub.

 On the frontend it's an angular app which calls those REST Endpoints.

+#Quirks

+###Reset password email
+ISG currently doesn't support different URLs for Registration/Reset-Password mails.
+It's using the same base URL which points to user registration in POA.
+To overcome this limitation on the backend side we fix the 'reset-password' email content by putting the right base URL.

+This workaround is done for integration environment so if you plan to use it on PR1 remember to update it accordingly (and Email Stub IP of course)

+###Registration email

+There's an issue in ISG templating that if Full name of a user is too long the registration link gets malformed.
+Bas can provide more details if needed.
+Keep it short or introduce workaround like the one above.